ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-process_argv()                      | The set of command line arguments application_loop()                  | Processes an application from a dataflow of components and input dataflows. database_cache()                    | Cache for an entire database from schema
+acorn()                             | Parse javascript "content" attribute using the acorn library process_argv()                      | The set of command line arguments application_loop()                  | Processes an application from a dataflow of components and input dataflows. database_cache()                    | Cache for an entire database from schema